When do you want to retire?

 MAKE WORK WORK FOR YOU

 N2 has quite a few Area Directors who’ve found this to be true.
 Yes, work definitely can wear us all down at times.
 But this becomes especially true for those whose jobs are more taxing than rewarding.
-That’s the reason why our purpose as a company is to give people meaningful careers.
+That’s the reason why we’re passionate about providing meaningful careers.
 Our goal for every team member is for them to be able to say, “My life is better because of N2.”